 (13) Lucy ponders a second.
 She smiles, (14) selects instead the red chair (15) and completes her purchase with a little gleeful chuckle.
 The subtitles note, "A bell dings on website", reminding of the two red bells on her shirt collar.

 (16-17) We see a web page for the completion of her purchase.
 Item #3891305.
 Store ID #760343-21.
 Order #12-343503-1983.
 Pleased, excited, she turns 180 degrees in her chair to face Andy, but not saying anything, then 180 degrees back to her computer screen.

 The viewer has been looking and looking for Cooper's 4-3-0 that he is to remember.
 Here is 0343 in the store ID#.
 It's close...but not quite there, is it.

 That color red.
 We may be reminded of the bright red square that comes up on Duncan's computer monitor, in part six, that is a symbol for him to pull the file on Lorraine and Dougie and send it to Ike the Spike for the hit.
-Because that red square faded in upon Duncan's monitor, is another reason we might make the connection.
-There was no red, and then there was.
-And we have the connection of the monitor.
 We may be reminded, too, of the red quadrangle of Janey's bag by which she is identified by the loan sharks/thugs, and in which she carries the money to pay them off.
 She argues them down to the sum of money she will pay and then lectures them on empathy and compassion and how it's a dark, dark world.

 In this case, the choice between the two chairs seems only aesthetic and a matter of preference.
 With the making of a choice, it is dependent on how the disagreement is handled.